Faithful Autoformalization via Roundtrip Verification and Repair: Abstract

 \section{Abstract}

 When an LLM formalizes natural language, how do we know the output is faithful?
 We propose a roundtrip verification approach which does not require ground-truth annotations: formalize a statement, translate the result back to natural language, re-formalize, and use a formal tool to check logical equivalence.
 When the two formalizations agree, this provides evidence of a faithful formalization.
-When they disagree, a diagnosis step identifies which translation stage failed, and a targeted repair operator attempts to correct that stage.
-We evaluate our approach on 150 traffic rules using Claude Opus~4.6 and GPT-5.2.
-Diagnosis-guided repair raises formal equivalence from 45--61\% to 83--85\% for both models, outperforming a random-repair baseline.
-An independent NLI analysis confirms that formal equivalence is correlated with less semantic drift.
+When they disagree, a stage-level diagnosis localizes the error to a specific translation step, and a scoped repair operator attempts to correct that step.
+We evaluate the framework on two statutory domains (the Texas Transportation Code and the Texas Parks and Wildlife Code) using two LLMs (Claude Opus~4.6 and GPT-5.2) with three repair baselines.
+Diagnosis-guided scoped repair is the most effective method, with effectiveness contingent on the reliability of the diagnosis function.
+Across both domains and both models, under our full repair system, rules that fail the equivalence check show 1.4$\times$-2.5$\times$ more NLI drift than rules that pass it.